kirillbobyrev/code-clone-detection-llvm-devmtg15-poster/README.md

 issues significantly more.

-The following pieces of code can be easily wrapped into functions to prevent potential errors, such as fixing a bug in one of the clone intstances and ignoring the others.
+The following pieces of code can be easily wrapped into functions to prevent potential errors, such as fixing a bug in one of the clone instances and ignoring the others.

 ### OpenSSL